 There is one constant around the world: change.
-Social and political upheaval dots the international landscape as a new generation demands equality, inclusion, access, and action on a number of issues ranging from the climate and politics to the environment.
+Social and political upheaval dots the international landscape as a new generation demands equality, inclusion, access, and action on a number of issues ranging from the climate and politics to labor practices.
 The arts are no exception.
-Mediums and forms are changing, artists are demanding fair wages, and institutions are being challenged.
+Audiences are changing, artists are demanding fair wages, and institutions are being challenged.

-In times like these, the arts need people that can help inform the role of art and ensure its sustainability.
-They need managers that know the power of persuasion, data collecting and analysis, and design to market, finance, and advocate effectively for their cause.
+In times like these, the arts need managers that know the power of persuasion, data collecting and analysis, and design to market, finance, and advocate effectively for sustainable arts environments.
 Equally important, they need to understand the pressures and cultural systems to be negotiated in order to be successful.

 UB’s Arts Management program prepares you for this work.
 You will take courses in business and law; cultural theory as a foundation to understand changes in local, national, and international art landscapes; and finish with hands-on, experiential practice with existing arts entities and institutions.